Mkumar262006/Implementation-of-Iterative-Policy-Evaluation-for-a-Finite-MDP/README.md

 ## Inference

-The iterative policy evaluation algorithm successfully converged after 54 iterations and estimated the state-value function for the fixed random policy.
-The results show that states closer to the goal have higher state values, while hole states and terminal states have a value of zero.
-This demonstrates that iterative policy evaluation correctly computes the expected return of each state under the given policy using the Bellman expectation equation.
+.
+The iterative policy evaluation algorithm successfully estimated the state-value function for the fixed random policy.
+.
+The algorithm converged after 54 iterations, indicating that the value function reached a stable solution.
+.
+States closer to the goal have higher state values, while hole and terminal states have zero value, confirming the correctness of the Bellman expectation equation.

----